 To designate a decryption certificate as primary, select the Make primary item on the page for the certificate.
 To designate a different certificate as primary, select the Make primary item on the page for the other certificate.
 When you do, ACS automatically demotes any existing primary decryption certificates to non-primary.

 In ACS, X.509 certificates that contain only a public key (.cer file) can be used when creating a service identity, validating a signature of an identity provider, or encrypting SAML tokens.
 X.509 certificate files that contain only a public key (.cer file) must be DER-encoded to be used with ACS.
 Base64-encoded certificate files are currently not supported.
 Uploading a base64-encoded certificate to ACS will result in a validation error when ACS receives an incoming token that requires that certificate.

-In ACS, X.509 certificates must either be self-signed, or signed and chained directly to a public Certificate Authority.
-ACS will not work with certificates that are issued by a private Certificate Authority.
+In ACS, X.509 certificates must either be self-signed, or signed and chained directly to a public certification authority.
+ACS will not work with certificates that are issued by a private certification authority.

 |X.509 ceritificates imported into ACS must not be expired.|

 There are several ways to obtain an X.509 certificate for token signing, token encryption, or decryption.
 The method that you use depends on your requirements and the tools available in your organization.

 Commercial Certification Authority—You can purchase an X.509 certificate from a commercial certification authority.

 Generate a Self-Signed Certificate—You can generate your own self-signed certificate to use with ACS.
 If you are running a Windows-based operating system, you can use MakeCert.exe, a tool included in the Microsoft Windows Software Development Kit (http://go.microsoft.com/fwlink/?LinkID=214104) to generate a self-signed certificate.